-- Technology development and maintenance: Invest in the development and ongoing maintenance of the website and mobile app. - Marketing and advertising: Allocate funds for digital marketing campaigns, social media - advertising, and content creation. - Customer support: Budget for staffing and training customer service representatives to provide exceptional support to travellers.
+Technology development and maintenance: Invest in the development and ongoing maintenance of the website and mobile app.

+- Marketing and advertising: Allocate funds for digital marketing campaigns, social media - advertising, and content creation. - Customer support: Budget for staffing and training customer service representatives to provide exceptional support to travellers.
-Revenue Stream

-Premium memberships: Offer subscriptionbased access to exclusive deals, discounts, and perks for frequent travellers.

-Affiliate partnerships: Earn referral commissions from travel-related products and services recommended to customers.
+- Booking fees: Charge a percentage-based commission on adventure bookings made through the platform. - Premium memberships: Offer subscriptionbased access to exclusive deals, discounts, - and perks for frequent travellers. - Affiliate partnerships: Earn referral commissions from travel-related products and services recommended to customers.